 How We Help

 At The Road Home, we seek long-term solutions to homelessness by helping families find and maintain stable, affordable housing.
-We offer a range of programs, starting with emergency shelter for families currently experiencing homelessness.
-We work with these families as well as others who are referred to us with the types and levels of case management and stable housing programs that best fits their needs and helps them be successful.
+We offer a range of programs for families who have experienced homelessness.
+We work with these families as well as others who are referred to us with the types and levels of supportive services and stable housing programs that best fits their needs and helps them be successful.
 We follow the Housing First approach, an approach that, as the National Alliance to End Homelessness explains, “prioritizes providing people experiencing homelessness with permanent housing as quickly as possible – and then providing voluntary supportive services as needed.”
 This philosophy has proven to be effective and has been put into place across the country.
 And we’ve seen it work right here in our community.
 Over 90% of our families who could reach one year in stable housing do so—a significant benchmark for families who have experienced homelessness.
 Learn more about our impact here.